Resupply Packages Ready for Mailing Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Bulk foods ready to be divided.

 (Though Casey, the old cowboy/rodeo rider/horsepacker at Kennedy Meadow's Bar is a close second!!)

-I generally arrive at the Lake Alpine Lodge in the middle of the Afternoon, having hiked over Mount Reba from Camp Irene on the Tahoe to Yosemite Trail.
+I generally arrive at the Lake Alpine Lodge in the early Afternoon, having hiked over Mount Reba from Camp Irene on the Tahoe to Yosemite Trail.

-Then I walk down the paved lake shore path to the Lake Alpine Lodge.
+Then I walk down the paved lake shore path along Lake Alpine to the Lake Alpine Lodge.

 The Boss Your fine wait staff at the Lodge's Restaurant